 (Fixed) Price Based On Projects

 A freelancer charges a flat rate for the entire project in this arrangement.
-Rather than being paid based on the number of hours you labour, you are paid based on the outcome you produce.
+Rather than being paid based on the number of hours you labor, you are paid based on the outcome you produce.
 This is the best option for projects with well-defined deliverables.

-Web design and mobile app development are two examples of projects that are well suited for fixed-price contracts.
+Web design and mobile app development are two examples of projects that are well-suited for fixed-price contracts.

 Value-Based Pricing